Free State of Prussia: Population

-After 1918 the population did not increase as rapidly as it had before the war.
-In addition to the continuation of the demographic transition of modern industrial societies to lower birth rates, the losses of the First World War were also a factor.
+After 1918, the population of Prussia did not increase as rapidly as it had before the war.
+In addition to the continuation of the demographic transition of modern industrial societies to lower birth rates, the losses of the World War I were also a factor.
 The large population movements within Prussia slowed.
 In contrast to the period before 1914, more people were moving into Prussia from foreign countries than were emigrating.
-In-migration from ceded territories along with increasing immigration, especially from eastern Europe, both played a role.
+In-migration from ceded territories, along with increasing immigration, especially from Eastern Europe, both played a role.

-There were also major differences in population density across Prussia.
-In 1925 East Prussia had an average of 60.9 inhabitants per square kilometer, while the Rhine Province had 295.6.
+There were major differences in population density across Prussia.
+In 1925, East Prussia had an average of 60.9 inhabitants per square kilometer, while the Rhine Province had 295.6.
 Because of the extent of its low population rural regions, Prussia had a density of 130.7 per square kilometer, which was below average among the German states.
 The Free State of Saxony, by way of contrast, had 333 inhabitants per km^{2}.